hogantan/DJIAAPP/README.md

 - iFrame Interval
 - Frames per Second (FPS)

+Test with FFMPEG or Deepstream application to measure difference in latency as Deepstream application will incur some costs due to inference.
+FFMPEG command: `ffplay -fflags nobuffer -flags low_delay  rtsp://localhost:8554/test`

 #### RTMP Stream
 This is done by using the [LiveStreamManager](#https://developer.dji.com/api-reference/android-api/Components/LiveStreamManager/DJILiveStreamManager.html) SDK that DJI provides.